-It is widely believed that technology is a male-dominated field, but in fact women have laid significant foundations for the current shape of technology.
+It is often said that technology is a male-dominated field.
+But, in fact, women have laid significant foundations for the current shape of technology.
 They made discoveries that still influence the IT world, and they contributed to creating numerous programming languages.
 They have played a vital role in the field of computer science by developing some of the most important components of modern IT.

 We chose the profiles of 15 women whose achievements up to this day have a significant impact on the development of the industry over the years.
 Among the most distinguished women in the history of technology undoubtedly are: